-You can channel your warrior spirit into powerful battlefield commands (called shouts), although it can be anything from a barking command, to a litany, a prayer, or even a song.
+You can channel your warrior spirit into powerful battlefield commands (called shouts, but can vary from inspiring commands, battle-warnings, or a litany or warrior chant).

-You can give a number of shouts equal to your Stamina or Charisma modifier (choose one).
+You can use any of the below shouts a number of times equal to 1 + your Stamina or Charisma modifier (choose one), replenishing after a short or long rest:

-Using a shout costs a bonus action, and you may maintain an active shout for until the end of your turn in the next round with another bonus action (up to 1 minute).
-This bonus action still allows you to use strike effects (as if it does not cost an action), but does not allow other abilities.
-Shouts have a range of 30 feet of the range of the spell specified.

-Shouts can replicate certain auras or have an entirely unique effect.

 Battle Shout.
 You cast the abandonment aura spell.

 Defensive Shout.
 You cast the devotion aura spell.

 Disruptive Shout (requires 7th level).
 You cast the distraction aura spell.

 Halting.
 One target within range has their speed halved.
 You can use this shout as a reaction.

 Invigorating.
-You may activate this shout by maintaining it for three rounds against a single target within range.
-At the start of your turn on the fourth round, the target increases their maximum hit points by one-half your level for one hour (cannot exceed double their maximum hit points), or can spend a single healing dice to heal themselves.
+One target within range increases their maximum hit points by 3.
+This can stack for each bonus action you use, reaching of one-half your level for one hour, or double their maximum hit points (whichever is lower)

+Inspiring.
+One target within range or can spend a single healing dice to heal themselves.
+A creature that benefits from this shout cannot benefit from it again until they complete a short or long rest.

 Marching Orders (requires 5th level).
 You cast the crusader aura spell.

 Rallying.
 One target within range is affected as if you cast the heroism spell (treat your Stamina modifier as the relevant spellcasting modifier).
-Maintaining the shout maintains the spell (up to the spell’s normal limit).

 Reordering.
 One target within range can move up to one-quarter their speed as their reaction.
-You can change the target of this shout by maintaining it.
+If you maintain this shout in the next round, you can choose the same target or another one.

 Taunt.
 You cast the compelled duel spell.
-You can choose an additional target for the spell for every two levels above 5th.
+You can choose an additional target for the spell for every two levels above 5th level.

 Terrifying Howl.
 You cast the cause fear spell.
-You can choose an additional target for the spell for every two levels above 5th.
+You can choose an additional target for the spell for every two levels above 5th level.

 Startling Cry.
 One target within range suffers disadvantage to their attack rolls.
 You can activate this shout as a reaction if the attack takes place outside your turn, and you may maintain it on your turn and choose another target.
-A creature cannot be affected by this ability more than once until it completes a short rest.
-This is a fear effect.
+A creature that suffers from this shout cannot be affected from it again until you complete a short or long rest.

+Using a shout costs a bonus action, and you may maintain an active shout for until the end of your turn in the next round with another bonus action (up to 1 minute).

+Shouts and Strikes.
+You can maintain a shout and use a strike effect with the same bonus action.
+You cannot use other abilities that use bonus actions (such as an attack with an off-hand weapon).
+Shouts have a range of 30 feet, or the range of the spell the shout specifies.

 If the target of a shout leaves the range or is defeated, the effect ends for them.
-If a creature is affected by a shout used by you, or succeeds on their saving throw against it, they cannot be affected again by the same shout until after one minute.
 A shout is a thunder effect that does not function in areas of silence or if you cannot vocalize.

 Special.
 If you have proficiency in musical instruments, you can use them to apply a bonus to your shouts appropriate to the musical instrument type.

-Brass (trumpet, cornet, tuba).
+Brass (trumpet, cornet, tuba, etc.).
 Clarion.
-Any saving throw done against your active spells, or any attempts to dispel your spells channeled through a brass instrument suffer disadvantage (if the dispel would be automatic, it instead requires a check regardless of spell level).
+Any saving throw done against your active shouts, or any attempts to dispel your spells channeled through a brass instrument suffer disadvantage (if the dispel would be automatic, it instead requires a check regardless of spell level).

-Percussion (drums, triangle, bells).
+Percussion (drums, triangle, bells, etc.).
 Resonance.
-The range of your spells channeled through your instrument increases by 50%.
+The range of your shouts channeled through your instrument increases by 50%.